Julia Maesa: Return to Emesa

-Maesa and her family, who had resided in Rome for the last two decades, were spared and ordered by Macrinus to leave Rome and return to their home town of Emesa in Syria, likely because Macrinus wanted to avoid any action that would seem disloyal to Caracalla's memory thus avoiding any reprisals from the Roman army.
-Macrinus left Maesa's great wealth, amassed over a period of over 20 years, intact.
+Maesa and her family, who had resided in Rome for the last two decades, were spared and ordered by Macrinus to leave Rome and return to their home town of Emesa in Syria, likely because Macrinus wanted to avoid any action that would seem disloyal to Caracalla's memory and thus avoid any reprisals from the Roman army.
+Macrinus left Maesa's great wealth, amassed over a period of over twenty years, intact.
 Maesa arrived in Emesa some time between spring 217 and spring 218.

 Restoration of the Severan dynasty

 Macrinus was in a difficult position after Caracalla's assassination and was struggling to gain legitimacy and maintain loyalty to his rule.
 This situation encouraged Maesa to act against Macrinus.
 Being located in Emesa, she was close to a military base where many soldiers still held the Severans in high esteem and were loyal to the dynasty.
 The soldiers were also discontented with Macrinus' peace with the Parthians, making Emesa an excellent location to launch a coup to restore her family to power.

 Her first step was to choose a male candidate from within the family to replace the usurper, Macrinus.
 Maesa's husband died in Cyprus shortly before 217, as had her eldest daughter's husband.
-Julia Soaemias had a 14-year-old son, Varius Avitus Bassianus, who was the hereditary priest of the Emesan sun god.
+Julia Soaemias had a 14-year-old son, Varius Avitus Bassianus, who was the hereditary priest of the Emesan sun god Elagabalus.
 But Maesa had a different future in mind for him.
 He had begun attracting the soldiers of the Legio III Gallica stationed near Emesa, who would visit the city's temple occasionally to view what they considered to be the extravagant yet amusing religious rituals of Bassianus.

 Maesa proceeded with her plot of trying to challenge the legitimacy of emperor Macrinus, and she did so by claiming that Bassianus, who greatly resembled Caracalla, was indeed the former emperor's bastard son and that Caracalla had slept with both her daughters.
 The claim that Bassianus was the love child of Caracalla and Soaemias, despite almost certainly being untrue, was not so easily refuted, as aside from the young boy's resemblance to the emperor, Soaemias had been living in the Roman court at the time of Caracalla's reign.
 Maesa did not seem to mind that this claim would be sacrificing the honour and reputation of her daughters.